 Enfeebling Spells: Enfeebling spells junctioned to a stat, empowers the seed operative with the spell either to inflict on attacks or defend against it.

-If a physical ability score is chosen (such as Strength, Dexterity, or Constitution), all damage dealt by the seed operative when that ability score modifier is applied also causes the attack to inflict that enfeebling effect.
-The DC for the enfeebling effect on all such attacks is equal to 10 + the seed operative’s level + his Charisma modifier.
+If a physical ability score is chosen (such as Strength, Dexterity, or Constitution), all damage dealt by the seed operative when that ability score modifier is applied also causes the attack to inflict a single random effect of the enfeebling spell, in the case of Bad Breath you roll a 1d6 to decide which status effect is triggered per attack.
+The DC for the enfeebling effect on all such attacks is equal to 10 + the spell level + his Charisma modifier.

 Enhancing Spells: Enhancing spells junctioned to a stat, empower the seed operative with a better defense or offense or the ability to break through defenses.